nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 3a1.
 SOCket shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 **Use case: UC04 Sort contacts**

 **MSS**

-1. User requests to list contact
+1. User requests to list contact.
-2. SOCket shows a list of contacts
+2. SOCket shows a list of contacts.
-3. User requests to sort the list by a category
+3. User requests to sort the list by a category.
-4. SOCket sorts alphanumerically by that category and shows the sorted list of contacts
+4. SOCket sorts alphanumerically by that category and shows the sorted list of contacts.

     Use case ends.